Data preview and distributed Splunk Enterprise

 For detailed information on distributed Splunk Enterprise, read the Distributed Deployment Manual.

 The data preview props.conf file

-When you create a new source type in data preview, Splunk Enterprise saves the source type definition as a stanza in a props.conf file in the app that you selected when you saved the source type.
+When you create a new source type in the "Set Sourcetype" page, Splunk Enterprise saves the source type definition as a stanza in a props.conf file in the app that you selected when you saved the source type.
 For example, if you deleted the "Search and Reporting" app, the file will reside in

 The first time you use data preview to create a source type, Splunk Enterprise generates a new